Tell me if this sounds familiar…

 Are you seeing how this all fits together now?

-We also like to think that putting these skills together into a movement flow routine like we do in Floor One makes the practice more fun, which increases mindfulness and makes you want to keep working at it.
+We also like to think that putting these skills together into a movement flow as we suggest towards the end of the Movement Multivitamin makes the practice more fun, which increases mindfulness and makes you want to keep working at it.

-We use the principles of Floor One as an example, because frankly we think it’s awesome.
-But even if you choose not to use that template as a way to find your personal “missing link”, you absolutely have to search for another one that works for you.
+We use the principles of the Movement Multivitamin as an example, because frankly, we think it’s awesome.
+But even if you choose not to use that template as a way to find your personal “missing link,” you absolutely have to search for another one that works for you.

 You simply can’t keep banging your head against the wall doing the same things you’ve done if you aren’t getting where you want to go with them.